-Xcel Brands, Inc. ("Xcel", the "Company", "we", "us", or "our") is a brand management company engaged in the design, licensing, marketing and retail sales of consumer brands, including the Isaac Mizrahi Brand and certain rights of the LCNY and the Ripka Brand, which we acquired on April 3, 2014.
-The Company operates in two segments - (1) Design and Licensing and (2) our Retail Business.
+Xcel Brands, Inc. ("Xcel", the "Company", "we", "us", or "our") is a brand management company engaged in the design, licensing, marketing and retail sales of consumer brands, including the Isaac Mizrahi Brand, certain rights of LCNY and the Ripka Brand, which we acquired on April 3, 2014.
+The Company operates in two segments: (i) the Design and Licensing business and (2) and our Retail Business.